EGI-Federation/documentation/content/en/providers/high-throughput-compute/storage-accounting/_index.md

 and the correct host certificate DN.
 The Accounting Repository takes up to an hour to update its ACL from GOCDB and the
 [ARGO Message Service](../../../internal/messaging/) take up to 4 hours.
-If you get warnings in your SSM log about invalid user name or password you can just retry again after a period.
+If you get warnings in your SSM log about invalid username or password you can just retry again after a period.
 If this persists for over 4 hours, then do open a [GGUS ticket](https://ggus.eu/).